dombarter/simple-md-docs/README.md

     ]
 }
 ```
-Note: All file paths are relative to the location of the config file.a
+Note: All file paths are relative to the location of the config file.

 ## Creating the pdf